clivekahn/hello-world/examples/multicam/readmeEDIT.md

     }
 }
 ```
-A `rs2::frame` is "extendable" to a `composite_frame` which holds more than a single type of frame.
+A `rs2::frame` is 'extendable' to a `composite_frame` which holds more than a single type of frame.
 In the above code we expect the pipeline to return composite frames and store each frame instead of the previously polled frame.
 The stored frames will be used to count the number of active streams and for rendering to screen.